 She won the award for the most artistic performance at the Best Chamber Ensemble Competition of JVLMA (2003), the 2nd prize at the saxophone competition “The Bright Note – 1999” in Staicele as well as the 2nd prize in the International Wind Instrument Competition in Jastržebije Zdroja (Poland, 1997).

 From 1997 to 2001 Ilze was a member of the Riga Saxophone Quartet, winning the Latvian Great Music Award in 1999.
 In 2002 Ilze founded the first Baltic female saxophone quartet n[ex]t.

 Since then the ensemble has toured Europe, made numerous recordings for the Latvian Radio and collaborated with Latvian composers – opuses have been dedicated to n[ex]t by L. Celma (Dance of the Light for saxophone quartet and harp), L. Amoliņš (Three Impressions for saxophone quartet), S. Renemanis (Sonata for saxophone quartet), I. Zemzaris (Paraphrase on a Chorale by Ā. Skulte for saxophone quartet and organ) and others.

 Ilze has always been musically ambitious, breaking the established boundaries; hence she currently participates in numerous international projects.
-Amongst the most recognized are the regular performances of the French-Latvian musical show He and She (with Ilze’s husband Frédéric Hormain) in Latvia and France, as well as the classical music duet Pas de Deux with russian pianist Julia Belova.
+Amongst the most recognized are the regular performances of the French-Latvian musical show Elle et Lui (with Ilze’s husband Frédéric Hormain) in Latvia and France, as well as the classical music duet with french pianist Thomas Rigutto.